Best Places to Visit in Gangotri

 • Views of the Tibetan Plateau.

-• Features ancient structures like Gartang Gali Bridge.
+• Features ancient structures like the Gartang Gali Bridge.

 Nelong Valley